Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Could property prices jump again in Sheffield as of 2026?

-A plausible upside range for Sheffield property prices over the next 12 months is around 3% to 5% growth, which would be a gentle re-acceleration rather than a dramatic spike.
+If Sheffield property prices do re-accelerate, a plausible upside range over the next 12 months would be somewhere around 3% to 6%, which would feel like a gentle pick-up rather than a 2021-style boom.

 Please also note that we regularly publish and update real estate price forecasts for Sheffield here.